 Unfortunately, leaves aren’t your only problem if they’ve spent a lot of time in your pool water.
-Leaves are rich in phosphates, a substance that algae thrive off.
+Leaves are rich in phosphates, a substance that spawns algae growth.

-As a result, you may find a layer of algae building up on your pool wall.
+As a result, you may find a layer of algae building up on your pool floor and walls.
 There are many different substances on the market to control phosphate in pool water, but I recommend Phosfree because it is a natural substance—not an algaecide.

-Even if you use a mesh or leaf pool cover, it’s still a good idea to apply an anti-phosphate substance to your pool water, as any organic matter seeping into your pool will increase its phosphate content.
+Even if you use a mesh or leaf pool cover, applying an anti-phosphate substance to your pool water is still a good idea, as any organic matter seeping into your pool will increase its phosphate content.

 Need Some Maintenance Help?